magento/devdocs/guides/v2.1/config-guide/elasticsearch/es-overview.md

 {% include config/install-java.md %}

 ### Install Elasticsearch {#es-install-es}
-Magento Enterprise Edition (EE) version 2.1.x supports Elasticsearch versions 1.7, 2.0, and 2.1.
+This section discusses how to install the latest 2.x version of Elasticsearch from their repository.

-This section discusses how to install the latest version.
 To install older versions, see the <a href="https://www.elastic.co/guide/en/Elasticsearch/reference/index.html" target="_blank">Elasticsearch reference</a> (for example, the <a href="https://www.elastic.co/guide/en/Elasticsearch/reference/2.0/setup.html" target="_blank">2.0 reference</a>).

 To install Elasticsearch: